agbolaayo/maxibuy_publisher/README.md

 4. Repeat Step 3, Three times, and before you continue make sure REDIS is installed in the computer

+**Note:** If your redis Server is not running on port 6379, please change it in line 29 of .ENV file

 ## Creating the server
 1. We will create Publisher Server type "php artisan serve --port=8000",,